datalad-handbook/book/docs/basics/101-102-populate.rst

     **DOs**

-    - Write a *title line* with 72 characters or less (as we did so far)
+    - Write a *title line* with 72 characters or less

-    - it should be in imperative voice, e.g., "Add notes from lecture 2"
+    - Use imperative voice, e.g., "Add notes from lecture 2"

-    - Often, a title line is not enough to express your changes and reasoning behind it.
-In this case, add a body to your commit message by hitting enter twice (before closing the quotation marks), and continue writing a brief summary of the changes after a blank line.
+    - If a title line is not enough to express your changes and reasoning behind it, add a body to your commit message: hit enter twice (before closing the quotation marks), and continue writing a brief summary of the changes after a blank line.
 This summary should explain "what" has been done and "why", but not "how".
 Close the quotation marks, and hit enter to save the change with your message.

     **DON'Ts**

-    - passive voice is hard to read afterwards
+    - Avoid passive voice

-    - extensive formatting (hashes, asterisks, quotes, ...) will most likely make your shell complain
+    - Extensive formatting (hashes, asterisks, quotes, ...) will most likely make your shell complain

-    - it should be obvious: do not say nasty things about other people
+    - Do not say nasty things about other people

 .. gitusernote:: There is no staging area in DataLad